Home Health Aide vs. CNA: Which One Is Right For Your Family?

 HHA:

-• Doesn’t require going to a formal school or getting a license
+• Doesn’t require going to a formal school or getting a license in many states

 Work Opportunities & Pay Scale